Reinforcement-Learning-Agents/flappybird/README.md

 ### Multi-Seed Evaluation

 To improve robustness and reproducibility, each algorithm is trained using multiple random seeds.
-Specifically, three independent runs are performed for each agent, each initialized with a different seed affecting network initialization, environment dynamics, and exploration behavior.
+Specifically, three independent runs are performed for each agent, each initialized with a different seed affecting  initialization, environment dynamics, and exploration behavior.

 All reported results are aggregated across these runs.
 Performance curves are summarized using mean values, along with variability bands computed from the minimum and maximum returns observed across seeds.